 About Your Council

-The Town Council has 16 Councillors, who are elected to represent one of three wards in the town; North, South & East Ward.
-The North and South Ward are represented by seven councillors, with East Ward having two.
+The Town Council has 16 Councillors, who are elected to represent one of three wards in the town; North, South & West and East Ward.
+The North are represented by seven councillors, South & West has six councillors, with East Ward having three.
 Councillors are elected to serve a period of four years.

 For more information regarding the electoral process please click on the following link to go to our Policies page where you can download a copy.